athendd/Pega-Systems-Assignment/README.md

   - Recommended using Pydantic models to ensure proper formatting in responses and requests.
   - Recommended using SQLAlchemy to enable interactions between database and application.
   - Recommended using a config file to keep track of environment variables.
-  - Taught me to use unions as a way to accept different return types which allowed get all items to work with and without pagination.
+  - Taught me to use `Union` types to accept different return types, allowing the GET all items endpoint to work with or without pagination.
-  - Recommended using logger to keep track of data flow and issues.
+  - Recommended using logging to track data flow and potential issues.
-  - Recommended I use tests to test the application's functionalities.
+  - Recommended writing tests to verify the application's functionality.
-  - Taught me about StaticPool which allowed testing to run at the same time as the application with their being just one shared connection.
+  - Taught me about `StaticPool`, which allows tests to run using a single shared in-memory connection, enabling testing while the application is running.

 ## Tools and their Purpose

 ### Docker
-Can be used to containerize the application on run on other operating systems or devices.
+Used to containerize the application, allowing it to run consistently across different operating systems or environments.

 ### FastAPI
-Ideal for a small service such as this because it uses asynchronous programming to achieve high performance since it's built on an ASGI server.
-It also integrates with Pydantic models which I'll explain the benefits of down below.
+A high-performance web framework ideal for building small services such as this application.
+Uses asynchronous programming for speed and integrates seamlessly with Pydantic models for request/response validation.

 ### Uvicorn
-Fast, lightweight ASGI for Python that runs asynchronous web applications frameworks such as FastAPI.
-Mostly chosen due to its compatibility with FastAPI.
+A fast, lightweight ASGI server for running FastAPI applications.
+Chosen for its compatibility with FastAPI and asynchronous support.

 ### SQLite
-Light, serverless relational database engine that stores a database in a single file.
-Requires no setup and servers making it easy to use for a small service.
+A lightweight, serverless relational database stored in a single file.
+Requires no setup, making it ideal for small projects.
+An in-memory version is used during testing to prevent modifying the main database.

 ### Pydantic Models
-Models that define data structure which help to ensure proper formatting and procedures for responses and requests.
+Define the data structure of requests and responses.
+They validate input and output data automatically, reducing errors and simplifying API development.

 ### SQLAlchemy
-ORM (Object-Relational Mapper) that allows python objects to represent tables in database.
-Allowed easy interaction between applicaiton and database since objects could be converted to tables and vice versa.
+An Object-Relational Mapper (ORM) that maps Python classes to database tables.
+Enables easy interaction between Python objects and the database, including automatic table creation, querying, and updates.

-## Instructions to Start Application
+## Setup Application

-1. Download the project folder to your local device.
+1. Download or clone the repository.

-2. Open up the project folder on an IDE (like Visual Studio Code)
+2. Open up the repository on an IDE (like Visual Studio Code)

 3. Navigate to the app directory:
   ```bash